hackerembassy/hackerembassy-tg-bot/README.md

 bot/recurring-actions.ts - setting up actions that the bot performs automatically according to a timer
 bot/handlers/\*.ts - user command handlers

-data/sample.db - base template for updating the schema (TODO proper migrations)
+data/db.ts - instance of the database
-data/db/data.db - main sqlite database (you can copy sample.db and rename it to data.db) data/db.ts - service for working with the database
+data/scripts.ts - scripts for database operations

 repositories - repositories on top of the database service
 resources - all sorts of additional resources, pictures, texts, etc.